Andreyco/sir-trevor-js-blocks/README.md

 sir-trevor-js-captioned-image
 =============================

-Drop-in image replacement block for SirTrevor JS editor which adds caption to images.
+Drop-in image replacement block for [Sir Trevor](https://github.com/madebymany/sir-trevor-js) editor which adds caption to images.

 **This block will not break any of your application code, nor content written in Sir Trevor previously!**